 Traveling on a budget starts with a few basic things.

 - Make Reservations: Spontaneity may work well in many other areas, but when it comes to travel, ‘last minute’ will always cost more money.
 (Have you ever shopped for airfare 48 hrs before you want to fly?)
 Check sites like TripAdvisor, or consolidators like Kayak, Trivago, etc… to compare rates and read reviews.
-When it comes to hotels, my experience is that if you’re looking when the family is tired and/or hungry, you will be tempted to spend more than you would if you had the time to ‘shop’ for that night’s accommodations.
-Airfare is ALWAYS a better bargain when booked in advance.
-It’s not at all unusual for flight prices to fluctuate 10-20% over a month’s time.
-Shopping in advance also gives you the opportunity to check prices over several weeks and ‘catch’ them when they’re ‘lower’.
+When it comes to hotels, my experience is that if you’re looking for a room for the night (TONIGHT) with a tired/hungry family, you will be tempted to spend more than you would if you had the time to ‘shop’ for that night’s accommodations.
+I think most travelers know that airfare is ALWAYS more expensive last minute.
+Shopping in advance not only gives you the opportunity to check prices over several weeks and ‘catch’ them when they’re ‘lower’ but saves you the plight of ‘last minute’ price hikes.

 2. A Good Tourist Trap can be fun…as long as you can avoid the “Trap” part: We love a good tourist trap like anyone else, 🙂 but have learned to walk in; look around a bit; take in the flavor of the place, then leave.
 Don’t fall for the sales pitches or trinkets for sale….They’re typically over-priced and low quality.
 Save that money for something of real value…

-3. Have a plan.
+3. Have a budget plan.
 You’ve heard the adage: Fail to plan; Plan to fail.
 Plans keep us “on target”.
-For more information on this check out these posts:
+For more information on planning your travel budget, check out:

-It really does help to keep the budget under control if you make a plan, write down what you spend, and keep the “extra” purchases within your planned budget.
+Planning really helps to keep the budget under control.
+When traveling, write down what you spend, and keep the “extra” purchases within your planned budget.

 4. It’s all about choices.
 Saving on one thing means you can spend on something else.
 Better to splurge on that “once in a lifetime” whale-watch tour rather than whittle away the money on snacks and sodas purchased on a whim.
 Make your expenditures “memory makers” rather than impulse buys or money black holes.